virtuoushub/threaditjs/examples/ember/README.md

-## Ember
+# Ember

+---

 I've realized that there is no point in criticizing Ember, because at this point criticisn of Ember isn't new to those not working with Ember, and those who _are_ working with Ember are already stuck.

 I'll therefore try to keep my comments minimal.
-I may not do a very good job; Ember is extremely frustrating to work with, and I guess I'm going to point out how.
+I may not do a very good job; I find Ember is extremely frustrating to work with, and I'm going to at least describe how.

 If you're in the Ember world and it's working for you, that's fine.
 I don't mean to suggest that it was never a good idea to use Ember.
 This is just one guy's experience.